 Autumn (September to November)

-Boasting conditions similar to Spring, Autumn is a pleasant time to visit Seoul and its surroundings.
-The summer rain subsides and the temperatures drop to the mid twenties (in degrees Celsius).
+Autumn is a pleasant time to visit Seoul and its surroundings.
+Weather conditions during this period are similar to the spring.
+The summer rain subsides and the temperatures drop to the mid-twenties (in degrees Celsius).

 Winter (December to February)